Susquehanna River: History

 The Susquehanna River figures in the history of the Latter Day Saint movement.
 It holds that Joseph Smith and Oliver Cowdery received the priesthood from heavenly beings at a site along the Susquehanna and performed their first baptisms of Latter Day Saints in the North Branch of the river.
 Smith and Cowdery said that they were visited on May 15, 1829, by the resurrected John the Baptist and given the Aaronic priesthood.
 Following his visit, Smith and Cowdery baptized each other in the river.
 Later that year, they said they were visited near the river by the apostles Peter, James and John.
 Both events took place in unspecified locations near the river's shore in Susquehanna County, Pennsylvania.

-During the Civil War's 1863 Gettysburg Campaign, Union Major General Darius N. Couch, commander of the Department of the Susquehanna, resolved that Robert E. Lee's Confederate Army of Northern Virginia would not cross the Susquehanna.
-He positioned militia units under Maj.
-Granville Haller to protect key bridges in Harrisburg and Wrightsville, as well as nearby fords.
+During the Civil War's 1863 Gettysburg campaign, Union Major General Darius N. Couch, commander of the Department of the Susquehanna, resolved that Robert E. Lee's Confederate Army of Northern Virginia would not cross the Susquehanna.
+He positioned militia units under Major Granville Haller to protect key bridges in Harrisburg and Wrightsville, as well as nearby fords.
 Confederate forces reached the river at several locations in Cumberland and York counties.

-In 1972 the remnants of Hurricane Agnes stalled over the New York-Pennsylvania border, dropping as much as 20 in of rain on the hilly lands.
+In 1972, the remnants of Hurricane Agnes stalled over the New York-Pennsylvania border, dropping as much as 20 in of rain on the hilly lands.
 Much of that precipitation was received into the Susquehanna from its western tributaries, and the valley suffered disastrous flooding.
 Wilkes-Barre, Pennsylvania, was among the hardest-hit communities and the capital Harrisburg was flooded.
 The Chesapeake Bay received so much fresh water that it altered the ecosystem, killing much of the marine life that depended on saltwater.

-The Mid-Atlantic Flood of June 2006, caused by a stalled jet stream-driven storm system, affected portions of the river system.
+In 2006, a flood caused by a stalled jet stream-driven storm system, affected portions of the river system.
 The worst affected area was Binghamton, New York, where record-setting flood levels forced the evacuation of thousands of residents.

 In September 2011 the Susquehanna River and its communities were hit by Tropical Storm Lee, which caused the worst flooding since Agnes in 1972.